google/comprehensive-rust/src/rust-wasm-template/README.md

 This repository contains the minimum amount of code needed to experiment with WebAssembly.
 Including a web server to serve the HTML and WASM as well as the javascript boilerplate needed to load WASM.

-- `/static` contains the static files including compiled webassembly.
+- `static` contains the static files including compiled webassembly.
-- `/src/lib.rs` contains the Rust code.
+- `src/lib.rs` contains the Rust code.

 ## Installation

-Note: If you are running from a devcontainer, you only need to install wasm-pack.

 ### Rust